July 22 is the historical feast day of Mary Magdalene, so it’s very fitting to share this updated post from the early

 Such questions seem to arise in force when the answer is important to the times, it seems.
 And this seems a question whose time has come, if all of the movies and books offer a clue.
 So let’s refresh our memories …

 Mary Magdalene, or perhaps Mariamene Mara, resurfaces in our collective consciousness as part of a general reclamation of the Feminine to the Sacred Marriage altar.

 Most of us grew up with the notion that Mary Magdalene was a repenting prostitute, if we heard of her at all.
 More recently, we’ve learned that she was a very close companion of Jesus, one of his devoted disciples, ‘the apostle of apostles’, according to gospel references.

-The film, The DaVinci Code, brought Mary Magdalene into even greater popular visibility, raising the possibility and stimulating debate about whether she was the wife as well as disciple of Jesus.
+The book and subsequent film, The DaVinci Code, brought Mary Magdalene into even greater popular visibility, raising the possibility and stimulating debate about whether she was the wife as well as disciple of Jesus.

 While this might be an interesting conversation, to me it seems a distraction from the more important question, and greater likelihood, that Mary Magdalene was a spiritual adept, early church leader, and teacher in her own right.
 Once-hidden and now discovered sacred texts and ‘lost gospels’, along with other emerging work, seem to suggest this.

 In the preface of The Gospel of Mary Magdalene by Jean-Yves Leloup, David Tresemer, PhD, and Laura-Lee Cannon, write: